mattfritsch/spotify/README.md

 ## Left drawer

--   [ ] Display spotify icon on top
+-   [X] Display spotify icon on top
 -   [ ] Menu must contain
     -   [ ] Link to home page
-    -   [ ] Button to create a playlist
+    -   [X] Button to create a playlist
-        -   [ ] Click on it will open a modal with a text input and add button
+        -   [X] Click on it will open a modal with a text input and add button
-        -   [ ] When creating a playlist you need to generate a linear gradient background color.
+        -   [X] When creating a playlist you need to generate a linear gradient background color.
 These color must be random
     -   [ ] Link to liked songs
     -   [ ] List and link to all playlist

-## Footer
+## Player

 -   [ ] On the left display playlist cover with name of music currently selected
--   [ ] Display a fake player in the center
+-   [X] Display a fake player in the center
--   [ ] Display fake control button on the right
+-   [X] Display fake control button on the right

 ## General informations